Puppy School

 expand_more

-Classes are run by our experienced nursing and client care team including Leticia, Lea, Sammy and Hannah.
+Classes are run by our experienced nursing and client care team, including Leticia, Lea, Ruby, and Megan.

-Please call Reception to find out when her next class begins.
+Please call reception to find out when the next class begins.
 The value of the full course is $135.
 You are welcome to bring your children.
-Classes are held on Wednesday evenings from 7.30 pm for about an hour.
-In summer they may be held outdoors.
+Classes are held on Tuesday evenings from 7.30 pm for about an hour.
+In summer, they may be held outdoors.

-Learning to control a puppy's behavior can be one of the most important aspects of enjoying bringing a young dog into our lives.
+Learning to control a puppy's behaviour can be one of the most important aspects of enjoying bringing a young dog into our lives.

 The Puppy School is not run with the outmoded concept of dominance and pack leader theory but with effective and gentle positive reward

-One of the great advantages of your puppy coming to a puppy socialisation course at a Veterinary Clinic is that they will never fear the Vet again.
+One of the great advantages of your puppy coming to a puppy socialisation course at a veterinary clinic is that they may never fear the vet again.
 In fact, most dogs get excited to visit even when you are driving past!